Antoine Ghanem

 Antoine Ghanem (أنطوان غانم; 10 August 1943 – 19 September 2007) was a Lebanese politician and an MP in the Lebanese Parliament.
 He was also a member of the Kataeb party and the March 14 Coalition.
-He was killed on 19 September 2007 in a car bomb explosion in the Sin el Fil suburb of Beirut.
+He was murdered on 19 September 2007 in a car bomb explosion in the Sin el Fil suburb of Beirut.
 He was the eighth anti-Syrian figure assassinated since the assassination of Rafik Hariri on 14 February 2005.

 Early life and education

 Ghanem was born in the Tohwita suburb of Beirut on 10 August 1943.
 He attended the Collège Notre Dame in Furn el Chebek and the Collège du Sacré-Cœur in Gemmayzeh, both private Catholic schools.
 After earning a degree in law from the Université Saint-Joseph in Beirut and the University of Lyon, he taught law for several years at the Lebanese University.
 He joined the Kataeb Party in 1961 and later became head of its Baabda District.